Famous, Rich, and Successful People Who Were High School or College Dropouts

 Joe Louis, boxer.
 He dropped out of high school.

-Julia Louis-Dreyfus, actress.
+Julia Louis-Dreyfus, Emmy-winning actress and producer.
 She dropped out of college to work on Saturday Night Live.

 Demi Lovato, singer and actress.
 She has not attended college.